ahmedCoder12424/cse15l-lab-reports/LabReport5.md

 ## 4. -S

 This option chops lines that go off the page instead of having them wrap around onto the next line.
 This helps make the output more readable by having each line of the ouput coincide with a single line of the file instead of having multiple lines of the output be a single line of the file.

 Example #1

+In this example, I used the `-S` option on the "results2.txt".
+As we can see, without the `-S` option, the output is quite messy with multiple lines showing for a file that only contains 2 lines.

 __previous output:__